2017 Sichuan landslide: Landslide

-The landslide occurred in the early morning on 24 June 2017 at about 5:38 am local time (21:38 on 23 June UTC).
+The landslide occurred in the early morning on 24 June 2017 at about 05:38 local time (21:38 on 23 June UTC).
 It was preceded by three weeks of frequent, but not intense rains.
 Forty homes were destroyed in Xinmo Village (新磨村), where more than 140 people from at least 62 families were initially feared buried.
 The landslide also blocked a 1.2 km stretch of the Songping Stream (松坪沟), as well as a 1,600 m section of road.
 Approximately 4.5 e6m3 of rock was displaced from the mountain crest.
 However, while avalanching downslope, the rock mass fragmented heavily and incorporated a large amount of pre-existing debris.
 The landslide finally formed a deposit of more than 13 e6m3.
 The mass covered a distance of more than 2,600 m with a height relief of almost 1,200 m in less than 60 seconds.
 It was estimated that the landslide hit the village at approximately 250 km/h.

-A second smaller landslide around 8:15 pm on 24 June affected the rescue work.
+A second smaller landslide at around 20:15 on 24 June affected the rescue work.
 At least 1,959 rescue and medical workers were involved in the recovery effort.
 Fears of new landslides from the adjacent areas temporarily halted the work, which was resumed after the installation of a monitoring system capable of providing a timely alarm.
 Subsequent engineering analyses confirmed the possibility of new landslides coming from the same ridge.
 They could run on the 2017 landslide deposit but also toward still-inhabited buildings located just upstream, and could potentially block the flow of the Songping Stream again.

 The landslide is thought to be a delayed effect of the rock weakening and cracking caused by the 1933 Diexi earthquake, which accelerated the chemo-mechanical degradation of the rock.
 On the contrary, no apparent correlation with the 2008 Sichuan earthquake was found.

 After the event, several cracks were identified from satellite imagery and significant surface deformation was found to have preceded the landslide by several months.
 However, these precursory signals went unnoticed as no systematic remote sensing of the area was being carried out, and the cracks were not visible from the town or from the valley.

 Aftermath and recovery efforts

 Three people from the same family had been pulled alive from the rubble by the evening of 24 June.
-By 10 am on 25 June, 15 people had been confirmed killed, with a further 118 listed as missing.
-By 2 pm on the same day, the number of missing was reduced to 93, after more people were confirmed to be alive or were rescued.
+By 10:00 on 25 June, 15 people had been confirmed killed, with a further 118 listed as missing.
+By 14:00 on the same day, the number of missing was reduced to 93, after more people were confirmed to be alive or were rescued.

 At least 300 people who survived the landslide were relocated to facilities in Diexi town, including a school and a hotel.
 The prefecture's civil affairs bureau sent clothing, two electric generators, 20 tents and 400 quilts to the survivors.

+During disaster relief, People's Armed Police 3rd Hydropower Corps 12th Detachment Sergeant Xu Wen was killed by a traffic accident while transporting aid; he was posthumously awarded martyr status.